 The famous Tiergarten Park, which is also Berlin’s biggest urban park, was my first stop.
 As soon as I stepped into this huge green oasis, I felt calm.
 The park’s winding paths, beautiful lakes, and carefully designed gardens were a welcome break from the busy city life.

 I spent the morning walking around the park and enjoying the variety of plants and animals.
 A lot of different kinds of birds, squirrels, and even wild boars live in the Tiergarten.
 I happened upon a lovely picnic area next to a charming little lake, and I had a relaxing lunch outside in the fresh air.
+As I sat there, soaking in the tranquility, I couldn’t help but start planning my next adventure.
+Inspired by the beauty around me, I began jotting down ideas for an Isle of Skye 5 day itinerary, eager to explore the rugged landscapes and breathtaking views Scotland had to offer.
+The thought of misty mountains and winding coastal paths filled me with a renewed sense of wanderlust.

 If you want to be more active, the Tiergarten has a lot of outdoor activities you can do.
 People often rent bikes to get around the park’s large network of trails.
 This Tiergarten has easy and difficult cycling routes for all skill levels.